-Note: When using the A/V Mute feature, the projector lamp is still on.
-To turn off the lamp, turn off the projector.
+Note: When using the A/V Mute feature, the lamp is still on.
+To turn the lamp off, the projector must be turned off.

 1. Press the power button on the projector or the remote control.

 The projector displays a shutdown confirmation screen.